-Founded by Stuart J. Kaufman, M.D. in 1981, the Kaufman Eye Institute is one of the Tampa Area's leading ophthalmologist centers.
-Dr. Kaufman's research in the field of eye related disorders, such as glaucoma, cataracts and macular degeneration, has brought critical acclaim from the medical community, and his studies have been published in both America and Europe, in 1981.
+Founded by Stuart J. Kaufman, M.D. in 1981, the Kaufman Eye Institute is one of Florida's leading ophthalmology centers.
+Dr. Kaufman's research in the field of eye related disorders, such as glaucoma, cataracts and retinal diseases, has brought critical acclaim from the medical community.
+His studies have been published in both America and Europe.
 Dr. Kaufman is a magna cum laude graduate of Brooklyn College of the City University of New York.
 Dr. Kaufman graduated from New York Medical College in Manhattan.
-He interned at Los Angeles County/University of Southern California Medical Center (the largest medical center in the United States).
+He interned in ophthalmology at Doheny Eye Institute and Los Angeles County/University of Southern California Medical Center (the largest medical center in the United States).

 Dr. Selina J. Lin is a Board Certified Diplomate of the American Academy of Ophthalmology and a fellowship trained specialist in the diseases and surgery of the vitreous, retina and macula.
 She evaluates and treats diseases such as Macular Degeneration, Diabetic Retinopathy, Macular Holes, Macular Pucker and Retinal Detachment.
-Treatment methods for Macular Degeneration include Lucentis™, Avastin™ , and photodynamic (PDT) laser with Visudyne™.
+Treatment methods for Macular Degeneration include Lucentis™, Avastin™ , and Eyla™.

 Dr. Parker's expertise is comprehensive primary eye care which includes routine vision examinations for adults and children, dry eye management, diabetic ocular disease management, and evaluation of macular degeneration.
 He performs both pre and post operative care of cataract and refractive surgery patients.
 Dr. Parker has extensive training in utilization of contact lenses for management of refractive conditions and ocular diseases.
 Dr. Parker also has a special interest in low vision evaluation and training patients in the use of vision enhancing devices.